 Restoration so far

 Care for St Anne’s has undertaken significant restoration works at St Anne’s, meaning that the building is structurally sound and its external envelope repaired.
 In the 1980s, a new tensile steel structure, designed by architect Julian Harrap, was inserted inserted into the roof void.
 The nave ceiling was gently straightened and made stronger.
 In addition, the church organ was extensively restored in 2002.
 Read more about the restoration so far

 Care for St Anne’s continues in its commitment to preserve St Anne’s so that this important building can be used and enjoyed by all, now and in the future.
 Accessibility is a key factor: Hawksmoor’s vision for an imposing landmark was achieved, in part, by placing 15 steps up to the entrances.
 These steps, although architecturally impressive, significantly reduce accessibility and our first priority for future restoration is to install a lift and create step-free access to nave and gallery levels.

-Care for St Anne’s, 5 Newell Street, Limehouse, London, E14 7HP.
+- Send a one-off gift by cheque, to Care for St Anne’s, 5 Newell Street, Limehouse, London, E14 7HP.

 - Become a regular donor by setting up a standing order